aldebaran/qibuild/doc/source/guide/how_to_write_a_library.rst

 * The private code is put in a ``src`` sub-directory.
 Private and public directories are separated, it's easy to search only in public headers.

+Note: you can download an archive containing the foo project here:
+:download:`fooproject.zip </samples/fooproject.zip>`

 CMake
 -----